 Achieving Community Transformation (ACT)

-Achieving Community Transformation is a student organization supported by Student Life and the Office of Community-Based Learning that initiates and supports an ongoing dialogue between students and organizations within the Greater Bothell to provide engaging service opportunities.
+Achieving Community Transformation is a student organization supported by the Office of Community-Based Learning and Student Activities and Engagement.
+ACT Student Leaders initiate and support ongoing dialogues between students and organizations within the Greater Bothell to provide engaging service opportunities.

 Meet the ACT Student Service Leads